 8. The Melodic Minor Scale

 Minor scales bring a dark yet nuanced character to just about any style of music.
 And among the minor scales, the melodic minor is one of the most versatile.
 However, it isn’t typically used in your standard pop song.
 But if you’re ready to make your playing especially expressive, this is a great scale to add.
-The melodic minor scale also has the advantage of being compatible with a wide range of chord types.
+The melodic minor scale also has the advantage of being compatible with various chord types.

 It will work with dominant seventh chords, minor seventh chords, and more.
 As this video lesson teaches, the melodic minor scale only differs from the major scale by one note.
 It has a flattened (minor) third.

 That flattened third is largely responsible for its somewhat dark sound.
-It can sound downright eerie and unsettling depending on how you use the scale.
+Depending on how you use the scale, it can sound downright eerie and unsettling.
 So how do you start learning it?
 Like most scale types, the melodic minor scale has seven patterns you’ll need to master.
 This sample guitar lesson shows them to you.

-As a general disclaimer — if you’re looking for new scales to add to your repertoire, make sure you have a thorough knowledge of the pentatonic and major scales (or at least the major scale) and how to use them.
-Many of the melodic minor patterns have three notes per string, and that can make it harder to improvise with them and/or to connect patterns.
+As a general disclaimer — if you’re looking for new scales to add to your repertoire, ensure you have a thorough knowledge of the pentatonic and major scales (or at least the major scale) and how to use them.
+Many of the melodic minor patterns have three notes per string, making it harder to improvise with them and/or to connect patterns.

 Need Some Help?